Definition

 - Low IgA levels necessitate alternative testing.

-IgG-Deamidated Gliadin Peptide (IgG-DGP):
+IgG-Deamidated Gliadin Peptide (IgG-DGP)

 - Preferred in patients with IgA deficiency.